julien-muke/aws-instance-scheduler/README.md

 To add an Amazon EC2 tag:

-1. Select the instance you want to onboard to the dashboard
+1. Select the instance you want to onboard to the dashboard `Test Schedule`
+2. Select the Tags tab.
+Choose Manage tags.
+3. Choose Add tag to the instance and provide the key-value pair you provided during deployment in my case it's `Name` = `Test Schedule` `Schedule` = `seattle-office-hours`.

 ![Screenshot 2024-06-17 at 16 03 12](https://github.com/julien-muke/aws-instance-scheduler/assets/110755734/5e24bb38-d47d-4ad0-96c5-85c0aef60174)